cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

 JavaScript automatically inserts semicolons where it believes they are needed.
 It turns out this often makes sense, but can be confusing.
 I found [this great StackOverflow thread](https://stackoverflow.com/questions/2846283/what-are-the-rules-for-javascripts-automatic-semicolon-insertion-asi) that explains the policy in detail.

-TypeScript/Javascript is powerful, and many of its quirks actually make perfect sense when writing web UIs.
+The language is powerful, and many of its quirks actually make perfect sense when writing web UIs.
 But still, beware, and treat your JavaScript programs like a science project: if you've got weird behavior, _experiment_.

 <!-- ### There's more